MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 The method created here is called `instantiate()` because you are using it to create an instance of this class.
 That is also why the return type is `UIViewController`, you are creating a new instance of your class, and since it subclasses `UIViewController`, it can be returned by this method.
-Inside the method, you are simply returning an instance of the class calling the method an loading a *nib* file that has the same name as the class calling the method.
+Inside the method, you are simply returning an instance of the class calling the method, and loading a *nib* file (.xib) that has the same name as the class calling the method.

 That last part may seem a little confusing, so I want to clarify.
-The reason that you created the files for the main view using the *Cocoa Touch Class* way is because it names both files the same exact thing.
+The reason that you created the files for the main view using the *Cocoa Touch Class* way, is because it names both files the same exact thing.
-It also makes the class inside the file have the same name.
-Because they all have the same name, you can use `String(describing: self)` to get the name of the class calling the method as a string, and supply it to the `nibName` parameter.
+It also makes the class declared inside the file have the same name.
+Because they all have the same name, you can use `String(describing: self)` to get the name of the class calling the method as a `string`, and supply it to the `nibName` parameter.

-If this blew your mind a little bit, join the club :)
+If this blew your mind a little bit, join the club :) I was floored the first time I saw this!

 # Linking Up Your New Class